ar-io/docs/docs/src/guides/sdk.md

 #### `getArNSRecords({ cursor, limit, sortBy, sortOrder })`

-Retrieves all registered ArNS records of the IO process, paginated and sorted by the specified criteria.
+Retrieves all registered ArNS records of the ARIO process, paginated and sorted by the specified criteria.
 The `cursor` used for pagination is the last ArNS name from the previous request.

 ```typescript
 const io = IO.init();